Calculating composite-particle spectra in Hamiltonian formalism and demonstration in 2-flavor QED$_{1+1\text{d}}$: Lattice formulation of the 2-flavor Schwinger model

 where the products of the swap operators perform the reversal $n\rightarrow n^{\prime}$ and the 1-site translation.\footnote{ If we implement the reversal $n\rightarrow n^{\prime}$ in this manner, the bond dimension of MPO grows exponentially with $N$.
 Thus, in practice, we apply the reversal by transposing all the matrices in MPS.} The additional factors of $\sigma^{z}$ come from the shift of the staggered phase, which corresponds to $\gamma^{0}$ in the parity transformation of the Dirac fermion $\psi(x)\rightarrow\gamma^{0}\psi(-x)$.
 As we mentioned for the $C$ operator, the $P$ operator in the open boundary condition does not commute with the Hamiltonian as it contains the $1$-unit lattice translation.
 Therefore, we take the same prescription to determine the parity quantum number for each state as in the case of $C$.

 Finally, the other important quantity is a total momentum operator, which can be used to identify the momentum excitation~\cite{Banuls:2013jaa}.
-We start with the continuum description of the gauge invariant operator
+We start with the continuum description of the gauge invariant operator,

 which commutes with the continuum Hamiltonian \eqref{eq:H_cont} under the periodic boundary condition using the Gauss-law constraint \eqref{eq:Gauss_law_continuum}.
 In our case with the open boundary condition, it does not commute with the Hamiltonian since the translational symmetry is explicitly broken.
 Thus, the expectation value $\Braket{K}$ is no longer the quantum number in the strictest sense.
 However, we will see that the operator is still useful as an approximate one to investigate the mass spectrum of the model.
-Let us consider its lattice version.
-Here we set $A_1(x)=0$ since we fix the gauge $U_n=1$ in our setup.
-The combination $\psi_{f}^{\dagger}\partial_{x}\psi_{f}$ of the Dirac fermion corresponds to